marynasavchenko/Spring-web-application/README.md

 ## **Running the tests**

-1.To run tests via Maven:
+1. To run tests via Maven:
 ```
 mvn test
 ```